dmundra/civicactions-homesite-a11y/README.md

 ## pa11y.yml

-GitHub action that will run pa11y-ci against the live site daily.
+GitHub action that will run pa11y-ci against the live site monthly.

 pa11y-ci is configured with the file [.pa11yci](.pa11yci).